About Us Donate

 All such requests may be submitted to the MCC any time prior to the activity or not later than 90 days after the activity concludes.
 Requests submitted more than 90 days after the activity will not be considered for individual activity points.

 A Diplomate may submit a request to the MCC for a specific activity to be approved for maintenance of certification points.
-The request is submitted online through the ACVS CERT system.
+The request is submitted online in the CERT system.
 An activity is approved for the requesting Diplomate-only.

 Examples include surgery-related case reports with an attached literature review, surgery case logs detailing cutting-edge case care, etc.